jgehrcke/github-repo-stats/README.md

 These two repositories can be the same.
 But they don't have to be :-).

-That is, you can for example set up this Action in a private repository but have it observe  public repository.
+That is, you can for example set up this Action in a private repository but have it observe a public repository.

 ### Setup